f5devcentral/f5-big-iq-lab/docs/class8/module1/asm-lab-bigip-fetch-policy-from-bigiq.rst

 2. **David** creates the AS3 template and reference ASM policy created by **Larry** in the template.
 3. **David** assigns the AS3 template to Paula.
 4. **Paula** creates her application service using the template given by **david**.
-5. **Paula** run tests against her application in staging environment.
+5. **Paula** runs tests against her application in staging environment.
-6. **Larry** tune the policy until there are no test failures in the pipeline.
+6. **Larry** tunes the policy until there are no test failures in the pipeline.
-7. **Paula** Paula promote the policy to production environment.
+7. **Paula** promotes the policy to production environment.

 Prerequisites
 ^^^^^^^^^^^^^